Alex-bzh/corpus-kaamelott/README.md

 - text version;
 - POS tagged version (word/tag).

-As things progress, you can evaluate the result of the most recent developments in the `sample/` folder, where a list of screenplays are gradually formatted in text mode.
+As things progress, you can evaluate the result of the most recent developments in the `sample/` folder.

 ## Resources